pairshaped/curlingio-docs/docs/club-management/orders.md

 Selected items will be considered *refunded* regardless of the amount of the refund.
 Refunded items will release their inventory if quantity is limited and refunded registrations are no longer considered registrations.

-If the payment you are refunding was made through our online payments (credit or debit card) then the system will automatically send the refund amount back to the member's card used in the purchase.
+If the payment you are refunding was made through our online payments (credit or debit card) then you can choose to send the refund to the member's card used in the purchase.
 The system will also autofill the time it was withdrawn and how it was refunded.
+Keep in mind that you can also refund online payments using a different method, like to club credits, or to cash, etc.

 You can optionally specify a reason for the refund, and for offline payments, when the funds were withdrawn from the club, how the refund was made.